Embassy chapel

 An embassy chapel is a place of worship within a foreign mission.
-Historically they have sometimes acted as clandestine churches, tolerated by the authorities to operate discreetly.
-Since embassies are exempt from the host country's laws, a form of extraterritoriality, these chapels were able to provide services to prohibited and persecuted religious groups.
+Historically, embassy chapels have sometimes acted as clandestine churches, tolerated by the authorities to operate discreetly.
+Since embassies are exempt from the host country's laws, which is a form of extraterritoriality, these chapels were able to provide services to prohibited and persecuted religious groups.
 For example, Catholic embassy chapels in Great Britain provided services while Catholicism was banned under the Penal Laws.
 A similar role was filled for Protestants by the Prussian embassy chapel in Rome, where Protestantism was unlawful until 1871.
-Upon laws granting freedom of religion, these embassy chapels have often become regularized churches and parishes, such as that of the Dutch embassy chapel to the Ottoman Empire, now The Union Church of Istanbul.
+With the adoption of laws granting freedom of religion, these embassy chapels have often become regularized churches and parishes, such as that of the Dutch embassy chapel to the Ottoman Empire, now The Union Church of Istanbul.

 History

 Early modern embassy staff, who commonly lived in the ambassadorial residence, were permitted to have in-house chapels and chaplains, especially where, in the wake of the Reformation, they lived in a country that banned their religious faith.
 These soon drew members of the same faith to join the worship services in the embassy.
 The Dutch Republic sponsored chapels in twelve of its embassies, which acted as churches for local Reformed Protestants.
 Leopold I, Holy Roman Emperor sponsored chapels wherever he could, "that Catholic services might be held to comfort the Catholics of the area, and to promote the further growth of this religion."
 By the late eighteenth century, a new legal principle had come into being, extraterritoriality, according to which "the ambassador and the precincts of the embassy stood as if on the soil of his homeland, subject only to its laws."
 As religious freedom advanced with time, many of the embassy chapels lost their function as safe havens and were converted into churches proper or dismissed.